Here comes Wells Fargo...

-Wells Fargo is set to release their earnings for the first quarter of 2017 at 8:00 a.m.
-ET.
+Wells Fargo is set to release their second quarter earnings at 8:00 a.m.
+ET Friday.

-Analysts project that the bank earned $US0.97 per share on revenue of $US22.3 billion according to Bloomberg.
+Analysts are expecting adjusted earnings per share of $1.01 on revenue of $22.21 billion, according to Bloomberg.

+In the same quarter last year, Wells beat expectations, reporting earnings per share of $1.04 ($1.03 expected) on revenue of $24.3 billion.

+In the first quarter, Wells beat on the top and bottom lines, reporting earnings of $0.99 per share ($0.97 expected) on revenue of $22.2 billion, beating estimates of $21.61 billion.

 Business Insider Emails & Alerts